Jakub41/Simple-PHP-Web-App/README.md

-# A PHP APP venkatesh
+# A PHP APP albert
 A multi language site built in PHP.
 The solution is a simple site which has 2 languages ENG/DK.
 The idea was to show a PHP app with an efficient responsive design and have a language switcher.

 ## How to run tesing environment